emacsmirror/daselt/README.md

 # D-Emacs
 This package is [Daselt](https://gitlab.com/nameiwillforget/daselt)'s [Emacs](https://www.gnu.org/software/emacs/) module.
 Daselt is a global configuration scheme for a GNU/Linux system, providing, among other things, a custom keyboard layout and a shortcut meta-layout.
 Daselt's Emacs component consists of several parts:

-- `daselt-base` provides a host of functions for the other packages that might be useful for building other packages as well.
+- `daselt-base` provides a host of functions for the other components that might be useful for building other packages as well.

 - `daselt-coords` provides functions to for the coordinatization of layouts.